Slavery in Egypt: Male slaves

 The most famous category of male slaves to the Mamluk Sultanate were the mamluk slave soldiers.
 However, the mamluk soldiers were elite slaves.
 Not all male slaves were mamluk soldiers, and the conditions of non-Mamluk male slaves were very different.

 African male slaves were not used as slave soldiers, since they were only considered suitable for lowly domestic tasks, and the Turkish and Circassian mamluk slave soldiers are known to have used African male slaves to attend to their horses and perform menial tasks for them, such as transporting and serving their food.

 The condition of a male slave could change under certain conditions.
-If certain terms were met, a male slave could be allowed to make a manumission contract; in that case, he would be allowed to work and keep the money he earned on his labor, though he would still not be allowed to do things such as testify, or to marry without the permission of hos owner.
+If certain terms were met, a male slave could be allowed to make a manumission contract; in that case, he would be allowed to work and keep the money he earned on his labor, though he would still not be allowed to do things such as testify, or to marry without the permission of his owner.